Outline of the Book

 Chapter 4: Selling and Shopping the Lines explores the pivotal relationship between public schooling and private housing, which fundamentally reshaped metropolitan life and upward mobility strategies in Connecticut in the latter half of the twentieth century.
 By contrast, in the early 1900s, when a smaller proportion of youth pursued secondary education and beyond, most families did not choose their homes based on the boundary lines of desirable public schools.
 Prior to the 1950s, schools were relatively weak in attracting middle-class families to the suburbs, but in post-war human capital markets, education became a powerful magnet.
 Pro-suburban government, real estate interests and prospective homebuyers converged to create the practice commonly known today as “shopping for schools.”
 Agents began to advertise private homes by their location in higher status public school areas.
 Local school leaders competed for upper-class families by offering curricular extras.
 State legislators invested in suburban schools, and legitimized school-by-school rankings by publishing standardized test results.
 Upwardly mobile families with children sought more desirable school attendance areas, and paid higher prices for private homes that included access to this public good.
 Overall, the rise of shopping for schools unites the twin narratives of credentialism and consumerism in American metropolitan history.

-Chapter 6: Choosing to Cross the Lines describes the present-day political compromises that have emerged from battles over schooling and housing boundaries.
-When civil rights activists finally pressured Connecticut leaders to deliver on the promise of integration with the Sheff remedies, beginning in 2003, the agreement hinged on voluntary public school choice that did not require participation by any individual, or initially, any suburban district.
+Chapter 6: Blurring the Lines with Choice Policies explains how despite successful legal challenges, school and housing boundaries remain largely intact in Connecticut, though somewhat blurred by a set of compromises around public school choice and housing voucher policies that allow some, but not all, individuals to cross over these lines.
+After school integration activists sued Connecticut officials over unconstitutional district boundaries in the Sheff v O’Neill case, the state’s highest court outlawed the segregation of Hartford’s Black and Brown students in 1996, but left the specific remedy to be determined by a suburban-dominated political process.
+Connecticut’s 2003 school integration settlement hinged on voluntary public school choice that did not require participation by any individual, or initially, any suburban district.
 Instead, state leaders agreed to expand interdistrict magnet schools, with highly-desirable curricular offerings in the arts, sciences, and other specialties to attract white suburban families to voluntarily enroll their children in the same school as urban students of color.
 The Sheff remedy signals a tangible civil rights victory.
 As of 2015, state funding for 48 interdistrict magnet schools and the Open Choice city-suburban transfer program enrolls about 12,000 Hartford minority students (or 45 percent of the total) in racially integrated settings.
 But compromises come at a cost.
 Interdistrict schools merely blur the boundary lines, rather than erase the root causes of inequality.
 Furthermore, this voluntary integration plan protects suburban white privilege, and our data analysis shows how it favors more privileged Hartford families.
 The Sheff remedy has attracted critics from all sides, but the suburban-dominated state government has resisted change and threatened to unilaterally drop all support, despite the judge’s order.
 At present, the Sheff schooling compromise—and related housing voucher policies that promise greater choice—are caught in a standoff, with suburban interests holding the upper hand.

-Conclusion: Where Do We Draw the Line? offers historical reflections on present-day policy decisions to come.
+Conclusion: Where to Draw the Line? offers historical reflections on present-day policy decisions to come.

 Two additional chapters offer readers a behind-the-scenes look into the process of creating this book: